thibauts/node-castv2-client/README.md

 This implementation tries to stay close and true to the protocol.
 For details about protocol internals please see [https://github.com/thibauts/node-castv2](https://github.com/thibauts/node-castv2#protocol-description).

+For advanced use, like using [subtitles](https://github.com/thibauts/node-castv2-client/wiki/How-to-use-subtitles-with-the-DefaultMediaReceiver-app) with the DefaultMediaReceiver check the [wiki](https://github.com/thibauts/node-castv2-client/wiki).

 Installation
 ------------